Great White Shark Surface Viewing & Cage Diving Trips, Overberg Activities

 The Boat: Great White Shark Surface Viewing & Cage Diving Trips

-• Apex Predator, is a (2007) hi-tech custom-built catamaran is the envy of every boating enthusiast.
-Fitted with a spacious cabin and sheltered seating, dive platform, toilet and wash basin ...
+• Apex Predator is a (2007) hi-tech custom-built catamaran that is the envy of every boating enthusiast.
+Fitted with a spacious cabin and covered seating, dive platform, toilet and washbasin.
 It is sleek, fast and comfortable.
 We can take as many as 40 passengers per day, but you will never feel crowded.

 • Apex Predator is inspected by the Department of Transport annually.
-Our boat and entire operation have been diligently scrutinized by the controlling bodies of the South African government and have been awarded one of only 8 licenses available in this part of Africa to take you down to see these giants.
+Our boat and entire operation have been diligently scrutinised by the controlling bodies of the South African government and have been awarded one of only eight licenses available in this part of Africa to take you down to see these giants.

 The Cage: Great White Shark Surface Viewing & Cage Diving Trips